MikSkrzyp/SauceDemoTesting/README.md

 ## POM

-Project uses POM's (Page object model) and these can be found in:
+Project uses POP (Page Object Pattern) and these objects can be found in:

     src/tests/java/page/objects